-The receiver of the INIT ACK records the value of the Initiate Tag parameter.
-This value MUST be placed into the Verification Tag field of every SCTP packet that the INIT ACK receiver transmits within this association.
+The receiver of the INIT ACK chunk records the value of the Initiate Tag parameter.
+This value MUST be placed into the Verification Tag field of every SCTP packet that the receiver of the INIT ACK chunk transmits within this association.